How to Shop at a Surplus or Discount Grocery Store

 We shop in a variety of ways.
 One of my favorite ways to “bargain hunt” is to shop at discount grocery or surplus stores.
 We’ve kind of made it our “thing”.
 Every time I go on vacation I first look up all the discount grocery stores that will be in the area we are going to so we can visit them!

-Before I head to a store I check this list of surplus and discount grocery stores first.
-(Weird fact, I’m pretty sure I’ve been to a discount grocery store in every single state I’ve ever been in!)
-Locally we have 1 store that’s fairly near to us and I like to stop in about every 2 months or so.
-There is new products every time!
+If you aren’t sure if you have a surplus store nearby, check this list of surplus and discount grocery stores first.
+It’s a little outdated so be sure and call ahead before you travel to any store.
+Locally we have 1 store that’s fairly near to us (not on the list!) and I like to stop in about every 2 months or so.
+There are new products every time!
 I made a trip there the other day and I snapped some pictures to show you along with some tips for shopping and making the most of a surplus grocery store.

 1. Know your prices before you shop.
 Unless you actually know what’s a regular price and a sale price for something before you shop at a discount store you might end up paying way more than you should or you might pass up a bargain without even knowing it.
 In the picture above I found unbleached flour for $1.25 for a 5lb bag or $0.25 per pound.
 I normally pay $0.50 per pound for unbleached flour so this is a great deal!

 2. Again.
 Know your prices!
-I can normally get toothpaste for under $0.50.
-This tube was marked $2.12.
+This tube of toothpaste was marked $2.12.
 Not a good deal!

 4. Don’t think you can only get processed products.
 Most surplus stores that I’ve found have a nice selection of organic canned products, crackers, snacks, and more.
 Plus, most surplus stores have quite a few products that are not even food.
 Many have everything from over the counter meds to paper towels!